-Siyata Mobile Inc. is a leading global developer of a vehicle mounted, cellular based communications platform over advanced 3G and 4G mobile networks under the Uniden[®] Cellular and Siyata brands.
+Siyata Mobile Inc. is a leading global developer of a vehicle mounted, cellular based communications platform over advanced 3G and 4G mobile networks under the Uniden® Cellular and Siyata brands.
 Siyata commercial vehicle devices are specifically designed for professional vehicles such as trucks, vans, buses, emergency service vehicles, government cars and more.
-The Company's innovative platform is designed to facilitate replacement of the current in vehicle, multi-device status quo with a single device that incorporates voice, push-to- talk, data and fleet management solutions.
+The Company's innovative platform is designed to facilitate replacement of the current in vehicle, multi-device status quo with a single device (the flagship Uniden® UV350 4G device) that incorporates voice, Push-to- Talk over Cellular ("PoC"), data fleet management solutions and more.
+The UV350 also supports band 14 for FirstNet compatibility which is the US First Responders 4G LTE network with PoC capabilities that aims to replace aging two-way radio systems currently in use.